 Researching/writing science on the one hand, and songwriting on the other, utilise entirely different facets of the brain, and seem to me to keep the two contrasting activities mutually fresh and healthy — as long as I also very regularly trek out with the various friendly walking groups in Pennine South Yorkshire, go mountain-biking, and engage in sports to keep the physical fitness needed in tandem.
 For further immunisation against mental fatigue, I’ve a significant interest in studying the origins of English/British mythologies; and though very different is in a way obliquely an extension of my interest in psychology and social system.
 [This all sounds like I do a lot, but actually I’m pretty lazy, with most of my time spent either pottering or socialising (including spending time with my aged and ill mum).]

 My researching/writing is not through any commercial motivation.
-It’s as accessible as possible (usually entirely open-access) and I do not obtain an income through what hardly could be remunerative (journals do not pay for papers, and if i were to be within an academic institution then many journals would require it to pay for me being published), and is in no sense work per se.
-The combination of not being reliant on income from any source connected to my output contrasts with academics who are often compromised – not infrequently seriously so – in the funding strands available, as well as by the ‘PC’ political constraints imposed by their university’s administration; which together can produce papers sometimes little short of tautological political propaganda, and profoundly false within a wider framework beyond a particular discipline.
+It’s as accessible as possible (usually entirely open-access) and I do not obtain an income through what hardly could be remunerative (journals do not pay for papers, and if I were to be within an academic institution then many journals would require it to pay for me being published), and is in no sense work per se.
+Not being reliant on income from any source connected to my output contrasts with academics who are often compromised – not infrequently seriously so – in the funding strands available, as well as by the ‘PC’ political constraints imposed by their university’s administration; which together can produce papers sometimes little short of tautological political propaganda, and profoundly false within a wider framework beyond a particular discipline.
 It is the combination of academic fragmentation and the refuge academia provides for extreme ideology that is so toxic to truth-finding.

 With plenty on the horizon in the various areas of my interests, then there is little prospect of losing motivation.
-It seems to me that we live in exciting times, with the currently hegemonic, risibly poor, faux-egalitarian (actually elitist-separatist), hate-mongering political and philosophical understanding of what makes people and society tick, set to become a dinosaurial laughing-stock within our lifetimes.
+It seems to me that we live in interesting, nay exciting times, with the currently hegemonic, risibly poor, faux-egalitarian (actually elitist-separatist), hate-mongering political and philosophical understanding of what makes people and society tick, set to become a dinosaurial laughing-stock within our lifetimes.
 I am a part of the effort to bring this about, and I fully expect to remain so.